America's Got Talent season 10: Season overview

-Open auditions began in late 2014, between November and December, in the cities of Tampa, Nashville, Richmond (New York), Chicago, St. Louis, San Antonio, Albuquerque, San Francisco, Seattle, Boise, Los Angeles and Las Vegas.
+Open auditions began in late 2014, between November and December in the cities of Tampa, Nashville, Richmond (New York), Chicago, St. Louis, San Antonio, Albuquerque, San Francisco, Seattle, Boise, Los Angeles, and Las Vegas.
 Online auditions were also accepted.
 Judges' auditions took place in the same venues as last year, between March and May 2015, with a special session for extreme performances held at a venue in Pomona, California.
-With the program entering its tenth year, special compilation episodes were incorporated to celebrate the wide range of talent that had appeared on America's Got Talent, and within the Got Talent franchise.
-This included some of the best acts, the most heartwarming stories, the oddest personalities, and the biggest show-stopping moments from the last 10 years.
+With the program entering its tenth year, special compilation episodes were incorporated to celebrate the wide range of talent which had appeared on America's Got Talent and within the Got Talent franchise.
+They included some of the best acts, the most heartwarming stories, the oddest personalities, and the biggest show-stopping moments from the last 10 years.
 Updates on what some of these acts were currently doing were also shown, along with notable changes to the format of the program for the tenth season.

 The second round of auditions changed to a live audience format titled "Judge Cuts".
 Held at a fixed venue, the new format had participants being divided into groups, with each group's participants required to each conduct a new performance before the judges.
 Along with a guest judge for each group, acts could only secure a place in the live rounds if they gained a majority vote from the panel.
 Judge Cuts operated on a similar arrangement to the Judges' auditions.
 The main judges could stop a performance with their buzzers, the panel could give feedback on a performance once it had ended, and filming of this stage included recordings of the host in the wings of the venue's stage.
 As the new stage would be held over several weeks (rather than a single week), the broadcast schedule of the program had to be altered, leading to the number of quarter-finals being reduced as a result.
-This effectively decreased the number of quarter-finalists the competition would have.
-The first use of the format saw the involvement of the following celebrities: actor Neil Patrick Harris, singer Michael Bublé, actor Marlon Wayans and former AGT judge Piers Morgan.
+That effectively decreased the number of quarter-finalists the competition would have.
+The first use of the format had the involvement of some celebrities: actor Neil Patrick Harris, singer Michael Bublé, actor Marlon Wayans, and former AGT judge Piers Morgan.